 ii).
 Any question is other than what the law on a particular point is;

 iii).
-Any question which is to be decided by the Jury and not by the Judge is a question of fact.
+Any question that is to be decided by the Jury and not by the Judge is a question of fact.

 Regarding the distinction between the question of law and fact, Patton observes: